 Today we have more than 400 graduates involved in a diverse range of community leadership programs both within the region and beyond.

-In 2017, we have 30 participants from across the region embarking on the experience of a lifetime to
+Each year approximately 25 participants from across the region embark on the experience of a lifetime to

 - build their skills and confidence;